ibm-mas-manage/faq/docs/index.md

 ## Bug Fixes
 - **How do I apply bug fixes?**

 	- <span style="color:navy">Patches are periodically released with APAR fixes.
-It can be applied using MAS Admin UI manually or automatically if you have subscription.</span>
+It can be applied using the MAS Admin UI manually or automatically if you have subscribed.</span>

-	- <span style="color:navy">LA(one-off) fixes can be applied using customization archive.</span>
+	- <span style="color:navy">LA(one-off) fixes can be applied using the customization archive process.</span>

 - **What is the rollback process when a patch fails at the app layer or the db layer**